 - Medical history information for each family member or activity partner.

 - A pain relief medication such as acetaminophen (Tylenol) or ibuprofen (Advil), which also helps reduce swelling.
-For day hikes, one or two single use packets is usually sufficient.
+For day hikes, one or two single-use packets are usually sufficient.

 - Antihistamines to treat allergic reactions, such as diphenhydramine (Benedryl).